ZanMervic/MLG-Project/report.md

 <!-- Referenciraj članek -->

-## Heterogeneous Models (Tadeju)
+## Heterogeneous Models

 Up to this point, our models have not made use of the additional structure available in the data, namely the fact that problems can be connected through the holds they share.
 While we already constructed a heterogeneous graph that captures these relationships, this structure cannot be handled by traditional recommender system models, which typically assume a simple user-item bipartite graph.
 As a result, leveraging this information requires us to design custom models that can operate directly on graphs with multiple node and edge types.

-We define these heterogeneous GNN models by using edge-type-specific message passing functions, allowing the model to learn different transformations for user-problem interactions and problem-hold relationships.
-In our experiments, we evaluate two such architectures, one based on GraphSAGE layers and one based on GAT layers.
-As with our other models, we tune key hyperparameters such as the number of layers, latent dimension and, for attention-based models, the number of attention heads.
+We define these heterogeneous GNN models (Schlichtkrull et al., 2018) by using edge-type-specific message passing functions, meaning that each edge type is associated with its own set of learnable weights and its own message passing architecture.
+This allows the model to apply different transformations to user-problem and problem-hold interactions, reflecting the different semantics of these connections.
+During message passing, nodes aggregate information from their neighbours using the transformation corresponding to the edge type, and the resulting messages are then combined to form a single representation.

-- a se vama zdi to mal kratko
+In our experiments, we evaluate two such architectures, one based on GraphSAGE layers (we call this model "Hetero") and one based on GAT layers (we call this model "Hetero Attention").
+As with our other models, we tune key hyperparameters such as the number of layers, the latent dimension, and, for attention-based models, the number of attention heads.

   <!-- Mogoče je bolje da je kratko in bi bilo kul, da se use sectione modelov skrajša -->
   <!-- Tu bi bilo mogoče kul, še malo o sami implementaciji/strukturi in ideji modelov povedat, ker so edini, ki smo jih mi implementirali -->
   <!-- Specifične stvari za heterogene modele e.g. kako maš za vsak edge type svoj "pipeline" -->